Sales funnel marketing strategy for bloggers

 Example of how to set up a strategic sales funnel

-Instead of pasting affiliate links all over each and every blog post, risking the wrath of Google's Panda algorithm in the process, it is far better to create a few highly focused blog posts (I'll call them conversion posts) that contain a few affiliate links.
+Instead of pasting affiliate links everywhere, risking the wrath of Google's Panda algorithm in the process, it is far better to create a few highly focused articles (I'll call them conversion posts) that contain a few affiliate links.

-Google has nothing against internal links from one blog post to another.
-This means you can write as many blog posts in, on and around the topics of those conversion posts, and link to them in order to funnel traffic towards a conversion.
+Google has nothing against internal links from one post to another.
+This means you can write as many unique articles in, on and around the topics of those conversion posts, and link to them in order to funnel traffic towards a conversion.

-Since the purpose of these blog posts is to attract traffic before passing it off to a conversion post, we can call this type of post a landing post.
+Since the purpose of this content is to attract traffic before passing it off to a conversion post, we can call this type of post a landing post.

 People find a landing post, get directed to a conversion post where they are far more likely to click on an affiliate link (because this is a highly focused post that they have explicitly requested to read).